Aditya Nagpal

 • Issue tracking with custom workflows

-• Jira Software, Service Management, and Product Discovery
+• Jira Software, Service Management and Product Discovery

 Pricing

-• Free plan: Up to 10 users
+• Free: up to 10 users

 • Standard: $7.53 per user per month